Updated 25-Nov-2021 18:33

 We moved to Florham Park, NJ (WA2WSB) in late fall of 1961 and my dad helped me buy a Heathkit DX-60 for Christmas, and I was on the air with my own station for the first time by the end of 1961.
 With the help of Ed, W2CVW, I became an NCS on the New Jersey Net (NJN) CW traffic handling where we passed 70 messages per hour at 30 WPM during the Vietnam War era, messages from Great Lakes Naval Training Center!
 A neighbor ham, Ace/K2YZD, took a number of us to the radio club in West Orange where they had a small station including a 2 meter Gooney Box (Gonset Twoer) and we worked some 2m AM around the local area.
 Two other local hams, Holly/WA2QYV and Bob/WA2VCP enlisted my baby sitting services and gave me the keys to the hamshack for the duration of their nights out on the town!
 He was a SSB homebrewer and I learned a lot from him.
 I went to my first ARRL Field Day (1962) at the Morris Amateur Radio Club… W2OYH (Old Yankee Hotel) and froze my butt off during the wee hours of the morning while operating a few hours.
 I helped start the Hanover Park High School Amateur Radio Club, and helped about a dozen members get their Novice license by mentoring them and giving them the exam.

 In the Summer of 1963 we moved to Trumbull, CT (WA1ALZ).
 After the 2 year minimum wait time, some friends and I went down to NYC to take the extra class exam in August.
 I soon got a Central Electronics 20A, Lakeshore VFO, and built my own homebrew pair of 6146's and complete SSB receiver based on an early 60's GE Ham News article, a RTTY demodulator for an old model 14 tape printer, then a homebrew pair of 813's (unshielded, lots of TVI!) and I hung out with the SSB homebrewers on 3999.
 I was a regular member of the Stratford Amateur Radio Club (W1ORS) which met at Booth Memorial Park on the river in Stratford.
 I got many good parts from the junkboxes of old-timers from that club for the RTTY and 813 amplifier.
-I became a member of Army MARS but became inactive when I went off to school.
+In 1963 I became a member of ARMY MARS but let my membership lapse when I went off to college in the fall of 1965.

 My parents moved to Orangeburg SC the summer (1965) before college, so I was on the air very briefly from there the month before college, and during semester break (winter).
 They moved back to CT next summer so I kept my WA1 callsign.
 Then I was off the air for quite a while during school at UConn (BSEE), Stanford Univ.
 (MSEE).
 UConn had a club station, W1LXV but it wasn’t very active, and I didn’t have the time anyway!
 Ditto for Stanford (W6YX).
 I did, however, continue to participate in ARRL Field Day, at the Englewood Cliffs Amateur Radio Association headed by Dave Popkin W2CC (then WA2CCF).
 We had 23 simultaneous transmitters and almost a hundred people participating.